gepeng86/FAIRness-QualityMeasures/README.md

 license.
 When using or reusing the described FAIRness quality measures, common FAIR vocabulary, FAIR-QMM, and any other relevant contents, please provide attribution to Peng et al. (2024) and/or this repository.

-If you have any improvement suggestions, you can provide feedback using one of the following two options:
-* Contact Ge Peng (ge.peng@uah,edu),
-* Open an issue or start a discussion in this gitHub repo.
+If you have any improvement suggestions, you can provide feedback by opening an issue or start a discussion in this gitHub repo.

 **References**
 ----------------